HosseinGhotbaddini/redraft-kv/README.md

 # Redraft

-**Redraft** is a distributed key-value store that uses the Redis wire protocol for client interaction and Raft consensus for replication.
-It is implemented in Go and designed with modular clarity in mind.
+Redraft is a distributed key-value store that uses the Redis wire protocol for client interaction and Raft consensus for state replication.
+It is implemented in Go and designed with a modular, extensible architecture.

 ---